axismaps/axis-jekyll/_posts/2013-11-19-in-defense-of-bad-maps.markdown

     at least know what they are compromising when they make bad maps.
 And when they find out hopefully they will want to compromise less.
 - id: 126553
-  author: The Lost Art of Critical Map Reading | Graphicarto
+  writer: The Lost Art of Critical Map Reading | Graphicarto
   author_email: ''
   author_url: http://www.graphicarto.com/the-lost-art-of-critical-map-reading/
   date: '2014-02-27 15:43:30 +0000'